What to eat in Madeira? 21 typical dishes to eat in Madeira

 Bolo de Mel

 Bolo de Mel is the most famous dessert in Madeira.
 This cake is closely associated with Christmas, as it used to be offered at Christmas.
 But nowadays it is available at any time of the year.
 Traditionally, the cake used to be made on the 8th of December, the day of Nossa Senhora da Conceição, and consumed at Christmas.
-This way the cake had time to absorb and refine all the flavors.
+This way, the cake had time to absorb and refine all the flavors.

 Family Cake – Bolo da Família

 This cake is not so famous and is usually not for sale in the most touristy places as it is a more homemade cake.
 We found them for sale at the Santo da Serra Market, a local market that takes place on Sunday morning in Santo da Serra.
-It is a delicious, moist and light cake that ages very well.
+It is a delicious, moist, and light cake that ages very well.

-Note: if you have the opportunity, visit the Santo da Serra Market, it is a very different experience from going to the Lavradores market.
+Note: If you have the opportunity, visit the Santo da Serra Market.
+It is a very different experience from going to the Lavradores market.

 Broas de Mel